AdrianN17/adriann17.github.io/_posts/2024-02-04-hook-exe-function.md

 - x64dbg
 - Visual Studio 2022

-Also, I'm sharing the source code if you want to try yourself.
+Also, I'm sharing the source code if you want to try it yourself.

 Source code exe target: